Is your procurement process enabling infrastructure innovation? 4 key questions to ask

 One of the quickest ways to kill innovation is for innovators to realize that their innovative ideas are at risk.
 Failure of implementing safeguards would also open procurers up to expensive legal litigation and reputational damage.

-Question 4: Are there checkpoints in place to thoroughly evaluate innovation ideas and their genuine impact to society?
-Do these checkpoints challenge and flag ‘Greenwashing’?
+Question 4: Are there checkpoints in place to thoroughly evaluate innovative ideas and their genuine impact on society?
+Do these checkpoints challenge and flag ‘greenwashing’?

 Innovation is increasingly being placed under a microscope.
 Strict ESG parameters are also now applied to infrastructure projects with key stakeholders held accountable to deliver these parameters.